 globally.
 In other words, it means you don’t a control over each

-.
+itemview as the background applied to the entire ListView.
 This works particularly great with a plain color but this method will not allow you style two itemviews differently.

 Itemviews background

-In the previous method, we have chosen to change the background of the entire ListView
+In the previous method, we have chosen to change the background of the entire ListView.

 If we want to have a control over each itemview appearance it makes